opentok/opentok-react-native/docs/OT.md

-### OT
+# OT

 This library uses React Native bridging to expose native (iOS & Android) methods via a native module.
-We've create a custom native module, `OT`, for this library.
+`OT` is a custom native module that includes methods for logging.

-Below, you will find a list of methods that you can access at any time to configure logs, etc:
+Please keep in mind that `OT` is not the same as `OT` in the JS SDK, the `OT` in this library refers to the iOS and Android `OTSessionManager` class.

-### To enable logs:
+## To enable logs:

 By default, the native logs are disabled.
 Please using the following method to enable native logs.
 ```javascript
   OT.enableLogs(true);
 ```

-### To disable logs:
+## To disable logs:

 ```javascript
   OT.enableLogs(false);
 ```